robindouglasjohnson/gruescript/docs/gruescript.md

 Gruescript 'continues' to the next matching block -- see the chapters on verbs, and procedures and rules.

-<code>try <i>procedure</i></code>
+<code>try <i>procedure values...</i></code>
 : Run the specified procedure and see if it succeeds.
-This is like the command run except that it is an assertion.
+The values (if any) given after the procedure name will be passed to the procedure as its arguments (if it has them).
+This is like the command `run` except that it is an assertion.
 It succeeds if the procedure succeeds, or fails if the procedure fails.